-3.20 POSSESSION OF STOLEN PROPERTY.
-Knowingly possessing property that may be identified as being stolen from the University or from any other person is prohibited.

-3.30 INDECENT, OBSCENE, IMMORAL BEHAVIOR, AND/OR PROFANITY.
-Conduct, which is disorderly, lewd, and/or indecent taking place on the premises of the University or at University sponsored or supervised activities will not be tolerated.
-Such acts include the use of obscene gestures, improper body exposures, stripping, and harassing conduct directed toward or in the vicinity of students, staff members, administrators, or faculty or visitors of the University.

-3.35 LITTERING, THROWING OBJECTS OUT OF WINDOWS.
-The inappropriate disposal of refuse, including ejecting or dropping any object from windows in residential communities or balconies or other University buildings or vehicle.

-3.40 MORAL TURPITUDE.
-A disorderly or disruptive act of baseness, vileness or depravity which brings shame to the University and is in contradiction to the letter and spirit of the University's Code of Conduct, good citizenship and ethics.

-3.50 MOTOR VEHICLES, TRAFFIC VIOLATIONS, PARKING VIOLATIONS.
-Violation of properly constituted rules and regulations governing the use of motor vehicles (e.g. automobiles, motorcycles, etc.) on University-owned or controlled property or at University sponsored or supervised activities.
+- 3.20 POSSESSION OF STOLEN PROPERTY.
+Knowingly possessing property that may be identified as being stolen from the University or from any other person is prohibited. - 3.35 LITTERING, THROWING OBJECTS OUT OF WINDOWS.
+The inappropriate disposal of refuse, including ejecting or dropping any object from windows in residential communities or balconies or other University buildings or vehicle. - 3.50 MOTOR VEHICLES, TRAFFIC VIOLATIONS, PARKING VIOLATIONS.
+Violation of properly constituted rules and regulations governing the use of motor vehicles (e.g. automobiles, motorcycles) on University-owned or controlled property or at University sponsored or supervised activities.
 This also includes driving and parking on grass and sidewalks.
-Failure to obey traffic and parking regulations is punishable by the University Department of Public Safety.

-3.55 PROBATION VIOLATION.
-Failure to comply with the sanctions placed on a student for a specified amount of time violating the Student Code of Conduct and/or breaking of any laws.

-3.60 RAPE.
-Forcing or coercing another, regardless of sexual gender, personal affiliation, and/or affiliation with the University to engage in the act of sexual intercourse without that person's consent, or when the sexual intercourse is deemed without the person's consent because the person (victim) is incapable of understanding the nature of the act by reason of stupor or abnormal condition of the mind produced by an intoxicating or narcotic agent administered by the offender.

-3.70 SAFETY CODE MISCHIEF.
+Failure to obey traffic and parking regulations is punishable by the University Department of Public Safety. - 3.55 PROBATION VIOLATION.
+Failure to comply with the sanctions placed on a student for a specified amount of time violating the Student Code of Conduct and/or breaking of any laws. - 3.60 RAPE.
+Forcing or coercing another, regardless of sexual gender, personal affiliation, and/or affiliation with the University to engage in the act of sexual intercourse without that person's consent, or when the sexual intercourse is deemed without the person's consent because the person (victim) is incapable of understanding the nature of the act by reason of stupor or abnormal condition of the mind produced by an intoxicating or narcotic agent administered by the offender. - 3.70 SAFETY CODE MISCHIEF.
 Tampering with safety equipment is a serious violation of the Student Code of Conduct and is subject to criminal prosecution.
-Turning in a false fire or bomb alert, by any means including a telephone call or by a warning device, theft, removal of, or tampering with fire extinguishing or safety equipment, exit signs, smoke alarms and detectors, fire hoses, sprinkler systems, hoses, fire mischief, or violation of University guidelines regarding fire safety, or standard safety (e.g., failure to follow evacuation procedures or obstructing the evacuation of a building during a fire, fire drill, or any other type of emergency) is strictly prohibited.

-3.76 GENDER-BASED HARASSMENT.
-Gender-based harassment includes harassment based on actual or perceived gender, sexual orientation, gender identity, or gender expression, which may include acts of aggression, intimidation, or hostility, whether verbal, non-verbal, graphic, physical, or otherwise, even if the acts do not involve conduct of a sexual nature.

-3.79 RELATIONSHIP (Dating and Domestic) VIOLENCE.
-Relationship violence is abuse, violence, or intentionally controlling behavior between partners or former partners involving one or more of the following elements: (i) battering that causes bodily injury; (ii) purposely or knowingly causing reasonable apprehension of bodily injury; (iii) emotional abuse creating apprehension of bodily injury or property damage; (iv) repeated telephonic, electronic, or other forms of communication - anonymously or directly - made with the intent to intimidate, terrify, harass, or threaten.
+Turning in a false fire or bomb alert, by any means including a telephone call or by a warning device, theft, removal of, or tampering with fire extinguishing or safety equipment, exit signs, smoke alarms and detectors, fire hoses, sprinkler systems, hoses, fire mischief, or violation of University guidelines regarding fire safety, or standard safety (e.g., failure to follow evacuation procedures or obstructing the evacuation of a building during a fire, fire drill, or any other type of emergency) is strictly prohibited. - COVID-19 requirement: Tampering with or intentionally damaging items required by the Centers for Disease Control and Prevention (CDC) for the health and safety of all.
+Stealing, discarding, or purposely tampering with roommate, suitemate, or campus COVID-19 safety items.
+Deliberate failure to abide by any health or safety standards for any University related function (campus events, classroom operations, etc.) - 3.76 GENDER-BASED HARASSMENT.
+Gender-based harassment includes harassment based on actual or perceived gender, sexual orientation, gender identity, or gender expression, which may include acts of aggression, intimidation, or hostility, even if the acts do not involve conduct of a sexual nature. - 3.79 RELATIONSHIP (Dating and Domestic) VIOLENCE.
+Relationship violence is abuse, violence, or intentionally controlling behavior between partners or former partners involving one or more of the following elements: (i) battering that causes bodily injury; (ii) purposely or knowingly causing reasonable apprehension of bodily injury; (iii) emotional abuse creating apprehension of bodily injury or property damage; (iv) repeated telephonic, electronic, or other forms of communication anonymously or directly made with the intent to intimidate, terrify, harass, or threaten.
 Relationship violence can occur in all type of relationships (e.g., heterosexual, same sex, or any other type of relationship).